gohugoio/hugoDocs/content/en/getting-started/configuration-markup.md

 [subscript]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/sub
 [superscript]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/sup

-To avoid a conflict when enabling the Hugo Goldmark Extras "subscript" extension, if you want to render subscript and strikethrough text concurrently you must:
+To avoid a conflict when enabling the Hugo Goldmark Extras "subscript" feature, if you want to render subscript and strikethrough text concurrently you must:

-1. Disable the Goldmark "strikethrough" extension
+1. Disable the Goldmark Strikethrough extension
-1. Enable the Hugo Goldmark Extras "delete" extension
+1. Enable the Hugo Goldmark Extras Delete extension

 For example: